 Revised June 2013 with current title

-Originally approved January 2007, replacing "Guidelines on the Role of Physician Assistants in Emergency Departments" (2002) and "Guidelines on the Role of Nurse Practitioners in the Emergency Department” (2000)
+Originally approved January 2007 titled "Guidelines on the Role of Physician Assistants and Nurse Practitioners in the Emergency Department", replacing "Guidelines on the Role of Physician Assistants in Emergency Departments" (2002) and "Guidelines on the Role of Nurse Practitioners in the Emergency Department” (2000)

 Physician assistants (PAs) and advanced practice registered nurses (APRNs) provide services in various roles in emergency departments (EDs), including out-of-hospital patient care, patient triage, patient care in the ED, and administrative functions.
 The American College of Emergency Physicians (ACEP) endorses the following guidelines for EDs that utilize PAs and APRNs.